-- 4. Arrange for and maintain documentation that individuals pass criminal background checks, including sexual offender registry checks prior to employment (or contracting, volunteering, or as required by law), in accordance with all of the below: - a.
-BHSP licensing regulations established by the Louisiana Administrative Code 48:I. Chapter 56, which includes those for owners, managers, and administrators; any individual treating children and/or adolescents; and any non-licensed direct care staff; or - b.
-Level III Crisis Receiving Centers (CRC) licensing regulations established by the Louisiana Administrative Code 48:I. Chapter 53, which includes those for owners, managers, and administrators; for any individual treating children and/or adolescents; and for any non-licensed direct care staff; - c.
+- d.
 La.
 R.S.
-40:1203.1 et seq. associated with criminal background checks of un-licensed workers providing patient care; - d.
-La.
-R.S.
 15:587, as applicable; and - e.
 Any other applicable state or federal law. - 5.
-Provider shall not hire individuals failing to meet criminal background check requirements and regulations.
+Providers shall not hire individuals failing to meet criminal background check requirements and regulations.
 Individuals not in compliance with criminal background check requirements and regulations shall not be utilized on an employment, contract nor volunteer basis.
-Criminal background checks performed over 90 days prior to the date of employment will not be accepted as meeting the criminal background check requirement.
+Criminal background checks performed over ninety (90) days prior to the date of employment will not be accepted as meeting the criminal background check requirement.
 Results of criminal background checks are to be maintained in the individual's personnel record; - 6.
-Provider must review the Department of Health and Human Services' Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE) and the LDH State Adverse Actions website prior to hiring or contracting any employee or contractor who performs services that are compensated with Medicaid/Medicare funds, including but not limited to licensed and non-licensed staff, interns and contractors: - a.
-Once employed, check the list once a month thereafter to determine if there is a finding that an employee or contractor has abused, neglected or extorted any individual or if employee or contractor has been excluded from participation in the Medicaid or Medicare program by Louisiana Medicaid or the OIG; and b.
-Provider is prohibited from knowingly employing, contracting with, or retaining the employment of or contract with, anyone who has a negative finding placed on the Louisiana State Adverse Action list, or who has been excluded from participation in the Medicaid or Medicare program by Louisiana Medicaid or the OIG.
+The provider must review the Department of Health and Human Services' Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE) and the LDH State Adverse Actions website prior to hiring or contracting any employee or contractor who performs services that are compensated with Medicaid/Medicare funds, including but not limited to licensed and non-licensed staff, interns and contractors: - a.
+Once employed, the lists must be checked once a month thereafter to determine if there is a finding that an employee or contractor has abused, neglected or extorted any individual or if employee or contractor has been excluded from participation in the Medicaid or Medicare program by Louisiana Medicaid or the OIG; and - b.
+The provider is prohibited from knowingly employing, contracting with, or retaining the employment of or contract with, anyone who has a negative finding placed on the Louisiana State Adverse Action list, or who has been excluded from participation in the Medicaid or Medicare program by Louisiana Medicaid or the OIG.